BPLIM/Workshops/Guides/03_External_Server/External_Server_Guide.md

 >

-and create a **New project**, e.g., `scripts_P999`, where P999 is your_project_ID_number

->

 > ![](./media/GitLab6.png){width=40%}

 >

-To use git, it is necessary to modify or create the .gitconfig file in your user's home directory.
-You can use **KWrite** (click in the Red Hat icon and search for KWrite) to edit/create the file.
-The file should have the following format.
-In this file, you can adapt the name and replace 'investa' with your own user.
+Configure Git by editing/creating the `.gitconfig` file in your home folder.
+You can use KWrite (Red Hat → Search → KWrite).
+Example:

   ```bash
     [cola]